Norah Blaney: Career

 Blaney and Farrar were both members of Lena Ashwell's group of entertainers for World War I soldiers in France, initially as classical artists.
 However, the pair started a ragtime duet, which gained popularity.
 They brought the act back to the UK and performed it in London Hippodrome regularly during 1921.

 The pair lived together in Chelsea in 1917, remaining there until 1922.
-They performed in Vaudeville Theatre productions around London.
+Blaney married for a second time, to Philip Barron Bruce Durham in 1922; they divorced in June 1931.
+Blaney and Farrar performed in Vaudeville Theatre productions around London.
 In 1925, they toured USA, including appearing on Broadway and in Palm Beach, Florida.
 However, in 1926, Farrar broke off their partnership, and Blaney returned to England.

-Blaney and Farrar began working together again in 1930, but after she injured her foot while performing in 1931, Blaney married her surgeon, Basil Hughes.
+Blaney and Farrar began working together again in 1930, but after she injured her foot while performing in 1931, Blaney married her surgeon, Basil Hughes on 20 February 1932..
 She spent time in a nursing home recuperating from infection before retiring from performing generally, though she did the odd piece of work with Farrar.